 When you're done editing, click the X in the upper right of the window.
 These changes will be saved back to the server version.
 You could open your database and look at it in ArcMap on the EC2 instance to prove that this is the case.

-- Take a couple of screenshots that give a tour of your ArcGIS Online app and its editing functionality.
+- Take a couple of screenshots that give a tour of your ArcGIS Online app and its editing functionality, perhaps showing a before-and-after view of ArcMap on your EC2 machine that shows the Sightings layer before you make an edit via the Web App and after you make an edit in the Web App.
 Show how you made the app uniquely yours in design.

-- When you have finished with the above, use Cloud Builder to stop your ArcGIS Server site.
+- When you have finished with the above, stop your EC2 Instance in AWS.